 You may contact the Child and Family Services Review Board if you claim inaccuracy in your file at CCASH.
 This complaint about file accuracy can only be made after it has been heard by CCASH’s Internal Complaint Review Panel.

-Ontario’s Provincial Advocate for Children and Youth can investigate matters concerning a child or group of children receiving services from any Children’s Aid Society.
+The Ombudsman can also conduct investigations.
 You can ask for an investigation once you have tried to resolve your complaint through the steps listed above.
-You can contact the Advocate’s Office by calling 1-800-263-2841.

 The Ombudsman is also able to receive and respond to complaints regarding the provision of French language services.